roytang/blog/content/quotes/tic.md

 ### 229

-<jaeger> it's isn't necessary for the picker picker to be randomly picked
+&lt;jaeger&gt; it's isn't necessary for the picker picker to be randomly picked

-<jaeger> therefore pwedeng isa lang ung picker picker
+&lt;jaeger&gt; therefore pwedeng isa lang ung picker picker

-<jaeger> and no need for a picker picker picker
+&lt;jaeger&gt; and no need for a picker picker picker

 ---